izzy1090/Twitter-Recent-Keyword-Search/README.md

 # searching-twitter
 The purpose of this project was to utilize Twitter's API to generate search results and log them to your preferred IDE's console.
-The program also saves a record of each search to your local harddrive so you can utilize the data as you see fit.
+The program also saves a record of each search to your local hard drive so you can utilize the data as you see fit.

 To use the program via Node JS, create a folder in your desired directory where the repo will live locally and clone the main branch into the main directory.